-Pitch lowering surgery is an option for individuals whose gender is frequently mis-identified.
+Pitch lowering surgery is an option for individuals who desire a lower comfortable speaking pitch.

 Pitch lowering surgery may benefit

 - genetic males who have an unusually high voice for a male.

 - Individuals who gender identify as female, but are perceived as male.